MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-regionalization.md

 Your bot can be hosted anywhere, even if you have a regional Azure Bot resource.
 To maintain complete end-to-end data residency, however, you should host your bot code in the same locality as your Azure Bot resource.
 For example, developers hosting bots in the European Union will want to ensure their bots are deployed in a region within EU geographical boundaries.

-For more information about deploying local bots, see [Deploy your bot in Azure](../bot-builder-deploy-az-cli.md).
+For more information about deploying regionalized bots, see [Provision and publish a bot](../provision-and-publish-a-bot.md).

 ## Register regional Azure bots